atalanda/webdev-meetup/slides/rails.md

 ### atalanda

-* Currently Paperclip and S3
+* Currently Paperclip and S3 (39 Million images)

 * `has_attached_file` macro in model

 * Variants get created on upload

-* Switch to ActiveStorage does not have the highest priority
+* Switch to ActiveStorage doesn't have the highest priority

-Note: Anzahl der Produktbilder derzeit?